-EXPLAINS THE OVERLOOKED SHORTCOMINGS, AMONG THEM THE EXTENT AND COST OF WIDESPREAD WORKPLACE DISRUPTION, THE IMPORTANT KNOWLEDGE LOSS FROM KEY EXITING EMPLOYEES AND THE LINKED POORER DECISION-MAKING THAT ARISES FROM THE HANDS-ON EVIDENCE THAT REPLACEMENTS DON’T INHERIT FROM THEIR EMPLOYER.
-HOWEVER BETTER QUALIFIED A REPLACEMENT MIGHT BE, A STOP-START AND COLD-START WORKPLACE IS NO PLACE FOR SMOOTH ORGANIC PROGRESS, EVEN FOR INNOVATIVE PROGRESS, WHICH ALSO NEEDS A SUSTAINING ENVIRONMENT TO DEVELOP AND SURVIVE.
+EXPLAINS THE EXTENT AND COST OF WIDESPREAD WORKPLACE DISRUPTION, INCLUDING THE IMPORTANT KNOWLEDGE LOSS FROM KEY EXITING EMPLOYEES AND THE LINKED POORER DECISION-MAKING THAT ARISES FROM NEW APPOINTEES -EVEN BETTER QUALIFIED APPOINTEES - NOT INHERITING MUCH FROM THEIR NEW EMPLOYER.
+A STOP-START AND COLD-START WORKPLACE IS NO PLACE FOR SMOOTH ORGANIC PROGRESS; EVEN INNOVATIVE DEVELOPMENTS NEED A SUSTAINING ENVIRONMENT TO DEVELOP AND SURVIVE.

 OUTLINES HOW TO CAPTURE YOUR SHORT-, MEDIUM- AND LONG-TERM ORGANISATIONAL MEMORY (OM).
 AND THEN HOW TO LEARN FROM THIS EXPANDED EVIDENCE BASE TO MORE EFFICIENTLY RESUME ORGANIC GROWTH AND PRODUCTIVITY.
 IT FOLLOWS THE USE OF EXISTING MEDIUMS THAT ARE POORLY USED IN OTHER APPLICATIONS AS WELL AS THE ACKNOWLEDGED PRINCIPLE OF THE METHODOLOGY KNOWN – AND APTLY NAMED - AS EXPERIENTIAL LEARNING (EL), THE REFLECTIVE WAY OF NATURAL LEARNING (SEE BELOW).
 ALL HAVE BEEN SPECIALLY CUSTOMISED TO SUIT THE MODERN SHORT-TENURE LABOUR MARKET.